International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 In addition, Carol A. Davidson will also be appointed to join the Board of Directors of the future combined company following the close of the transaction.
 Mr. Davidson, is a CPA with more than 30 years of leadership experience across multiple industries.
 He has held a variety of leadership roles at Tyco International Ltd. and Dell Incorporated and financial leadership roles at Eastman Kodak Company.
 Mr. Davidson is the elite Independent Director like Mason and serves on the Board of TE Connectivity.
 For this team, both Board and management, I know our combined company will chart a new path forward for our industry and have a powerful impact on the world around us.

-Stepping back, I will say that I’m deeply impressed even more so during COVID-19 by the dedication of focus both the IFF and N&B teams have brought to this effort.
+Stepping back, I will say that I'm deeply impressed even more so during COVID-19 by the dedication of focus both the IFF and N&B teams have brought to this effort.
 We knew early on that these companies would be a strong cultural match and our excitement and conviction behind the potential of this combination was only grown as our teams began more and more to collaborate.
-As we look ahead, we are focused on executing the next key milestones and well do so within the same spend and diligence we have achieved thus far.
+As we look ahead, we are focused on executing the next key milestones and we'll do so within the same spend and diligence we have achieved thus far.

 In summary, we are pleased with our strong financial performance despite an unprecedented first quarter 2020.
 We delivered on all of our key metrics and saw broad-based growth in both divisions with mid-single-digit sales and double-digit adjusted EPS ex-amortization growth on a consolidated basis.
 We continue to make important progress in the integration of Frutarom business and have taken substantial steps forward and bringing on our combination with DuPont and N&B to life.